kestra-io/kestra/README.md

 1. `Flow` is the main component in Kestra.
 It's a container for your tasks and orchestration logic.
 2. `Namespace` is used to provide logical isolation, e.g., to separate development and production environments.
 Namespaces are like folders on your file system — they organize flows into logical categories and can be nested to provide a hierarchical structure.
 3. `Tasks` are atomic actions in a flow.
 By default, all tasks in the list will be executed sequentially, with additional customization options, a.o. to run tasks in parallel or allow a failure of specific tasks when needed.
 4. `Triggers` define when a flow should run.
-Kestra is event-driven, and flows are triggered based on events.
+In Kestra, flows are triggered based on events.
 Examples of such events include:
-    - a regular time-based **schedule**,
+    - a regular time-based **schedule**
-    - an **API** call (*webhook trigger*),
+    - an **API** call (*webhook trigger*)
-    - ad-hoc execution from the **UI**,
+    - ad-hoc execution from the **UI**
-    - **custom events**, including a new file arrival (*file detection event*), a new message in a message bus, query or flow completion, and more.
+    - a **flow trigger** - flows can be triggered from other flows using a [flow trigger](https://kestra.io/docs/developer-guide/triggers/flow) or a [subflow](https://kestra.io/docs/flow-examples/subflow), enabling highly modular workflows.
-    - **Flow trigger** - flows can also be triggered from other flows using a [flow trigger](https://kestra.io/docs/developer-guide/triggers/flow) or a [subflow](https://kestra.io/docs/flow-examples/subflow), enabling highly modular workflows.
+    - **custom events**, including a new file arrival (*file detection event*), a new message in a message bus, query completion, and more.
 5. `Inputs` allow you to pass runtime-specific variables to a flow.
-They are strongly typed, can be either required or optional, and allow additional [validation rules](https://kestra.io/docs/developer-guide/inputs#input-validation).
+They are strongly typed, and allow additional [validation rules](https://kestra.io/docs/developer-guide/inputs#input-validation).

 ## Extensible platform via plugins

-Most tasks in Kestra are available as [plugins](https://kestra.io/plugins), but many type of tasks are available in the core library, including script tasks supporting various programming languages (Python, Node, Bash) and the ability to execute your business logic packaged in Docker containers.
+Most tasks in Kestra are available as [plugins](https://kestra.io/plugins), but many type of tasks are available in the core library, including a.o. script tasks supporting various programming languages (e.g., Python, Node, Bash) and the ability to orchestrate your business logic packaged into Docker container images.

 To create your own plugins, check the [plugin developer guide](https://kestra.io/docs/plugin-developer-guide).